Bridgetek/python-bt82x-dev/README.md

 # Python BT82x Development

-This python module and connector allow python to be used to communicate with a BT82x device using FT4232H, FT232H and FT4222H devices.
+This python module and interface connectors allow python to be used to communicate with a BT82x device using FT4232H, FT232H or FT4222H devices.

-The FT4232H and FT232H methods use the **MPSSE** feature of the devices to communicate over SPI to the BT82x.
-The **FT4222H** has built-in SPI hardware and controller.
+The FT4232H and FT232H methods use the **[MPSSE Interface](#mpsse-interface)** of the devices to communicate over SPI to the BT82x.
+The **[FT4222H Interface](#ft4222h-interface)** has built-in SPI hardware and controller.

-## MPSSE
+## MPSSE Interface

 For MPSSE devices the [pyftdi](https://github.com/eblot/pyftdi) module for python and the [libMPSSE-SPI](https://ftdichip.com/software-examples/mpsse-projects/libmpsse-spi-examples/) library are required.

 The connector code supports the [UMFTPD2A](https://brtchip.com/product/umftpd2a/)_(see note 1)_ module from Bridgetek, USB to MPSSE cables such as the [VA800-SPI](https://www.digikey.com/en/htmldatasheets/production/1371434/0/0/1/va800a-spi) or [C232HM](https://ftdichip.com/products/c232hm-edhsl-0/).

-On Windows systems the software connection from pyftdi to the FTDI MPSSE device requires [libusb](https://sourceforge.net/projects/libusb-win32/) drivers which can be easily installed by the [Zadig](https://zadig.akeo.ie/) utility.
+The connector `ft4232h` supports the quad-channel FT4232H devices and the connector `ft232h` supports the single-channel FT232H devices.

 _Note 1_: _A pin header and jumper cables are required to interface the CN2 connector to the BT82x development board._

 ### Software Setup

 All platforms will require a working up-to-date installation of __python 3.13.x__ or later.
-These instructions assume the use of __pip__ to install required packages.
+These instructions assume the use of __pip__ to install required pyftdi package.

 ```
 pip install pyftdi